 Premium products will win out over lower priced versions in the long term.
 Customers aren’t stupid – they know that cheap is possible if you’re cutting corners.
 Giving customers “what they want” (a reasonable but not premium product) now won’t take off in the future when everyone gets tired of your low-cost option; if you’re just building it for yourself, make it available as an acqui-hire instead of trying to monetize right away.

-Review how satisfied new customers have been with their purchase and ensure that there are post-sales resources available 24/7 including customer service agents.
+Review how satisfied new customers have been with their purchase, listen to voice of customer, and ensure that there are post-sales resources available 24/7 including customer service agents.

 Andrej Csimandia, Post Affiliate Pro

 SaaS founders shouldn’t worry about diversifying their marketing channels too early on in their journey.
 Plenty of world-class SaaS companies scaled to $1M ARR with one core growth channel (e.g. outbound sales, partnerships, paid ads, SEO, community-first, etc.)

 Chances are, you already have 1-2 core growth channels that have brought you amazing customers already.
 Double down on what’s working and avoid chasing shiny objects.

 This is a difficult question, as there are many things that founders should not be doing.

 Among the common things one shouldn’t do are: target only non-technical people to sell your product, do everything yourself and scope out your business incorrectly.
 Swapping in a new founder who has more of the skillset required, or partnering with someone who does would likely solve this problem.
 Conversely, you need to realize when it’s time for you to relinquish control of developing ideas and handing that responsibility over to other team members so that you can focus on larger strategy related goals for the company instead.